OWASP/owasp-mastg/tests-beta/ios/MASVS-RESILIENCE/MASTG-TEST-0220.md

 ## Overview

-Ensure that the app is using the [latest code signature format](https://developer.apple.com/documentation/xcode/using-the-latest-code-signature-format "Apple Developer").
-You can retrieve the signing certificate format with @MASTG-TECH-0112.
+On iOS, code signatures verify the integrity and authenticity of an app's binary, preventing unauthorized modifications and ensuring that the app is trusted by the operating system.
+Apple regularly updates its [code signature formats](https://developer.apple.com/documentation/xcode/using-the-latest-code-signature-format) to enhance cryptographic strength and improve protection against tampering.

-This ensures that the app's integrity is protected according to recent cryptographic standards.
-These prevent tampering with the app's binary, ensuring that the unmodified copy is distributed to users.
+Using an outdated code signature format may expose the app to security risks, as older formats may lack support for current cryptographic standards and may be more vulnerable to manipulation.
+Adopting the latest code signature format helps maintain app integrity and ensures compatibility with the latest security features in iOS.

 ## Steps